PLaID++: A Preference Aligned Language Model for Targeted Inorganic Materials Design: Conclusion

 In this paper, we introduce a novel Wyckoff-based text encoding for crystal structures and introduce a new reinforcement learning framework, Reinforcement Learning from Interatomic Potentials (RLIP), to guide generation towards chemically stable and useful structures.
 Our method achieves state-of-the-art performance across stability and S.U.N. metrics.
-Current random structure search methods achieve less than a 1\% success rate \citep{pickard2011ab} in identifying stable materials---PLaID++ represents a significant acceleration from traditional approaches to future methods with greater stability and real-world utility.
+Current random structure search methods achieve less than a 1\% success rate \citep{pickard2011ab} in identifying stable materials---PLaID++'s conditional and unconditional generation capabilities represent a significant acceleration from traditional approaches to future methods with greater real-world utility.

-\textbf{Limitations \& Future Work} While PLaID++ achieves state-of-the-art stability and S.U.N.\ rates, it has several limitations that point toward promising avenues for future work.
-We have fine-tuned and evaluated exclusively on the MP-20 dataset ($\sim$45K structures), and scaling to larger, more diverse datasets such as Alexandria ($\sim$2.6M structures) \citep{SCHMIDT2024101560} or LeMaterial ($\sim$6.7M structures) \citep{lematerial_2024} may further broaden the model’s coverage of chemical space.
-Our experiments also focus on unconditional and space-group-conditioned generation, but extending generation to other objectives such as band-gap optimization or ionic conductivity targets would demonstrate wider practical utility.
-We also only explored Direct Preference Optimization (DPO) as our RL method; investigating alternative algorithms such as Proximal Policy Optimization (PPO) \citep{schulman2017proximal} or Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} might uncover different stability–diversity trade-offs.
+While PLaID++ achieves state-of-the-art stability and S.U.N.\ rates, there exist many promising avenues for future work.
+A natural next step would be to examine how performance scales with model and training set size on larger, more diverse datasets such as Alexandria ($\sim$2.6M structures) \citep{SCHMIDT2024101560} or LeMaterial ($\sim$6.7M structures) \citep{lematerial_2024}.
+We also focused on Direct Preference Optimization (DPO) as our RL method due to the slow and compute-intensive nature of S.U.N. calculations; investigating alternative algorithms such as Proximal Policy Optimization (PPO) \citep{schulman2017proximal} or Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} might uncover different stability–diversity trade-offs.